EricTra/AutomationCheckout_FYP_TraQuangDuy/README.md

 # AutomationCheckout_FYP_TraQuangDuy
-AI-Powered Autonomous Checkout System for Retail Stores
+AI-Powered Autonomous Checkout System for Retail Stores (will be update soon)